 How to protect yourself from ransomware infections?

-To prevent this situation users must be very cautious when browsing the Internet, as well as downloading, installing, and updating software.
-It is very important to handle all email attachments with care.
+Be very cautious when browsing the Internet and downloading, installing, and updating software.
+Handle all email attachments with care.
 Files/links that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-Such emails should be deleted without even reading.
-Moreover, be sure to download software only from official sources, using direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Same goes with software updates.
-Keeping installed applications and operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-You should never attempt to crack any installed applications, because the risk of infections is extremely high and software piracy is a cyber crime.
-On top of all that, be sure to always have a reputable anti-virus/anti-spyware suite installed and running, because such software is very likely to detect and eliminate malware before it manages to harm the system.
+These emails should be deleted without reading.
+Furthermore, download software from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+The same applies to software updates.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+You should never attempt to crack installed applications, since the risk of infection is extremely high and, furthermore, software piracy is a cyber crime.
+Have a reputable anti-virus/anti-spyware suite installed and running, since this software can detect and eliminate malware before it harms the system.
 If your computer is already infected with DDOS, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.